tptshepo/snapdev/README.md

   snapdev logout               Log out from snapdev online repository snapdev list                 List all your templates on snapdev online
                                repository                          [aliases: ls]
-  snapdev tag                  Change template configuration snapdev create <template>    Create a new template snapdev checkout <template>  Switch context to the specified template snapdev clone <template>     Clone a template from the snapdev online
+  snapdev tag                  Update current active template configuration snapdev create <template>    Create a new template snapdev checkout <template>  Switch context to the specified template snapdev clone <template>     Clone a template from the snapdev online